BoubacarDiene/glimagesink_under_qml/README.md

 - Sometimes it may be necessary to just separate the main UI from the video part
 - A more concrete Qt Wayland example that can be easily adapted to your needs

-- A backup for myself:-)
+- A backup for myself that helps me remember how to do things:-)

 ## Note